idoco/intergram/README.md

 *admins telegram*
 <p align="center"> <img src="docs/HsDataExample.png"/> </p>

-> the admin the see the users details
+> the admin can see the users details
 </details>

 ---